preciofishbone/OmniaDocsG2/blocks/sign-off-requests-rollup-613/index.rst

 It's also possible to "undo" a request, really meaning reading the information again.
 "Undo" is simply done by unchecking the box:

 .. image:: sign-off-request-rollup-example-undo.png

+The other two scopes - "Requested by me" and "All requests" can be usful for administrators.
+The "Requested by me" scope can be very useful for an administrator to keep track of sign-off requests that administrator has sent.

 Settings
 **********